pharo-open-documentation/pharo-wiki/General/GithubActions.md

-# Setting up your continuous integration via Github Actions
+# Setting up your continuous integration via GitHub Actions

-Previously, the Pharo community was heavily relying on Travis CI for continuous integration of projects hosted on GitHub.
+Previously, the Pharo community was heavily relying on Travis CI for the continuous integration of projects hosted on GitHub.
-But Travis becoming a pay to use service, the community created some tooling to manage the CI via Github Actions.
+But Travis becoming pay-to-use service, the community created some tooling to manage the CI via GitHub Actions.

-This guide will get you through the process to setup your own integration.
+This guide will get you through the process to set up your own integration.

 > Note: In order to do anything for the CI of your project, you will need a `Baseline` to manage its dependencies.
 If it is not the case yet, you can check the [guide on baselines](Baselines.md).